top of page

 Together, we’ll explore where your inner critic came from, how it’s been trying to protect you, and how to rewrite the script with more honesty, compassion, and care.

-Because you don’t have to keep living in a mental environment that tears you down.
+You don’t have to keep living in a mental environment that tears you down.
+You deserve to be spoken to with kindness—even (and especially) by yourself.